Plume is building a healthcare service specifically for the transgender community – TechCrunch

 Currently the transgender population spends around $4.5 billion to $6 billion on medication.
 And there’s an opportunity to provide better emotional and behavioral support to patients, as well, according to Wetschler.

-There are roughly 700,000 transgender patients who can now avail themselves of the services Plume offers, but the population, and therefore need, is growing.
+There are roughly 700,000 transgender patients who can now avail themselves of the services Plume offers, but the population, and therefore the need, is growing.

-“The estimates on the size of the trans population since a decade ago has been growing 20 percent year over year,” says Wetschler.
+“The estimates on the size of the trans population since a decade ago has been growing 20% year over year,” says Wetschler.
 “And Generation Z is five times more likely than baby boomers to identify as trans.
 The full visibility of the trans community is yet to be realized.”